reserve-protocol/reserve-index-dtf/README.md

 - Expected: Timelock of Community Governor
 - Can add/remove reward tokens, set reward half-life, and set unstaking delay

+###### Cowswap

+In order to trust CowSwap, call `enableCowSwap()` on the Folio.
+This will cause the Folio to grant allowances on auction open, allowing CowSwap to swap the auctioned tokens at the current auction price.
+This does require an integration with the CowSwap API in order to submit limit orders whenever the price of a currently-live auction is below the price on CowSwap.

+It's important to note this introduces a centralized dependency on CowSwap.
+It does not _rely_ on CowSwap, but they could rug using their allowances.
+Governors may choose to use `disableCowSwap()` and conjuction with `resetApproval()` to remove this additional trust assumption.

 ### Rebalancing

 ##### Auction Lifecycle